 make sure she gets travel insurance - for the unexpected.

-Phil from the safety hub almost 3 years ago
+Phil from the safety hub about 3 years ago

 Thank you, Phil.
 The deep breaths haven't been helping so far, but I'll try to continue them. :-)

 She's already been to Ireland, Budapest, Italy, Vienna, Prague, and Salzburg (where she's based).
 I haven't had concerns with any of them, but Turkey worries me.
 When the State Department issues a travel advisory, I get more than a little jittery.